gplepage/lsqfit/doc/source/overview.rst

      final results (``outputs``).
 It is particularly useful for analyzing the impact of the *a priori* uncertainties encoded in the prior (``prior``).

+   * Parameter ``debug=True`` is set in |nonlinear_fit|.
+This is a good idea, particularly in the eary stages of a project, because it causes the code to check for various common errors and give more intelligible error messages than would otherwise arise.
+This parameter can be dropped once code development is over.

 What follows is a tutorial that demonstrates in greater detail how to use these modules in some standard variations on the data fitting problem.